 The explosion of new information in the field of biology and ready availability through multimedia has made the importance of delivering content through lecture only less relevant.
 It is time to engage students through peer centered active learning approaches using appropriate tools one at a time.
 Confucius said “I hear , and I forget; I see, and I remember; I do , and I understand”.

 I believe in the dynamic aspect of teaching.
 If planning and organization are the first essential elements of effective, successful sharing of information / knowledge, then commitment is a close second.
 In fact, the two are often related.
 To promote learning and engage the students in the learning process, I show enthusiasm for the subject and feel satisfied only if I am successful in disseminating the excitement and enthusiasm among the students.

 I am the coach of a team while the students are players in the field.
-I believe that each student is unique.
-Each comes to the class with prior knowledge, misconceptions, diverse personalities and creativities.
-As the coach, I cannot play in the field, however, can help the players to win the game by providing them with fundamentals, strategies, techniques and encouraging practice of positive interaction among students.
+As the coach, I cannot play in the field, however, can help the players to win the game by providing them with fundamentals, strategies, techniques and encouraging practice of positive interactions.
 This is a team sport.
 A team can win only when all are cooperating, taking responsibilities and giving their best in their part.